hn374/Developer-Notes/React/React.md

 ## State

 States hold values throughout the component and can be passed to child components through props.
+Other than that, states are local to the components that own it.
 States are immutable.
 To change state, you have to return a new array.

 ```javascript
 class ParentComponent extends React.Component {